 We aren’t linguists, but we understand how difficult it is to pronounce certain words – especially ones in the health and medical fields.
 Even the most educated individuals may struggle with knowing how to pronounce mesothelioma and other cancer-related terms.

 If you’re wondering why this is, one contributing factor can be that most medical terminology doesn’t originate from the English language.
 Several health-related words have a Latin and Greek base that can be tricky to pick up for those with English as a first language.
 This includes most people in the U.S. affected by asbestos exposure.

 Take the word “pulmonary,” for example.
 The root word, pulmo, is a Latin word that actually means “lung” in English.
 Another complicated medical term, “mesothelioma” can be especially difficult to pronounce.
 But don’t worry.
-We’ll show you how.
+Let us tell you how exactly to pronounce mesothelioma.

 Diagnosed with mesothelioma?
 If you or a loved one were recently diagnosed, it’s important to learn as much as you can about the disease.
 Download our free, comprehensive guide.

 Here are some helpful spellings that can teach you exactly how to pronounce “mesothelioma.”
 When reading these phonetic versions, say each part and pause at the dashes.
 Additionally, if you want to hear how it’s pronounced, click on way #1 or way #2 for an audio example:

 See how easy it can be?
 You don’t have to be a doctor to get it right.
 Both ways of pronouncing the term are well-known and acceptable.

 Origins of the Word

 Looking back at the history of the word, you can find that it dates back as far as 1899 and has new Latin origins.
 Overall, “mesothelioma” is a noun that’s used to define tumors that grow in the mesothelial (“mee-so-thee-lee-all”) tissue, or the attached cells that encompass several major organs.